Ahmed-Adel-Ismail/RxProperties/README.md

 This means that we wont have to care about checking the Values in Properties any more, they are similar to a "ReplaySubject" but with only one item, and it can maintain it's state properly, and it's Property.clear() method handles every thing

-notice that in the previous example we made Disposables and they should have been disposed in onDestroy(), but this is not put to focus on the main idea
+notice that in the previous example we made Disposables and they should have disposed them in onDestroy(), but this is not put to focus on the main idea

 # Gradle Dependency